Village Heights -

 Apres Ski In Méribel

 If you enjoy the après ski as much as the skiing, Méribel would always be a great choice, you will never be short of something to do in this resort.
-Whether you are looking for fine dining, or cocktails, or to watch the match, to have a dance in a nightclub, you can do it all in Méribel.
+Whether you are looking for fine dining or cocktails or to watch the match or to have a dance in a nightclub, you can do it all in Méribel.

 The famous La Folie Douce is a popular afternoon destination after you have had enough of skiing for the day.
 Le Rond Point is the place to go if you want live music and a party atmosphere.
 Elsewhere for sports fans, Jack’s is the place to hang out.